The city is in the early planning stage of building a fire station in southwest Overland Park.

 The new site is still within the department's target area and the fire department believes it to be a more suitable building site.

 The exact footprint and orientation of the building will be determined as the project progresses.
 Development plans for Fire Station 48 will go through the city's typical development review process, at which time there will be additional opportunities for public involvement.

 Land acquisition, design, and construction of Fire Station 48 are included in the 2020-2024 Capital Improvements Program, along with equipment and apparatus purchases for the station.

 Current estimates suggest the project will cost $5.18 million dollars.

-Public meeting: An open house meeting is scheduled for April 25, 2019 from 6-7:30 p.m. at Aubry Bend Middle School, 12501 W. 175th Street.
-The purpose of this meeting is to share the vision for the project and seek input from neighbors and residents.
-Staff from the city, Blue Valley School District, and the design team will be on hand to answer questions and hear feedback.
+Public meeting: An open house public meeting was held on April 25, 2019 from 6-7:30 p.m. at Aubry Bend Middle School to share the vision for the project and seek input from neighbors and residents.
+Staff from the city, Blue Valley School District, and the design team were on hand to answer questions and hear feedback.